Frequently Asked Questions

 We require a completed registration form (by paper or online) accompanied with a non-refundable $150 Registration Fee.
 Full payment is due by May 1st.
 If registering after May 1st, full payment is required.
 If payment is not made in full by June 1st, your spot may be forfeited.

 Is there a waiting list?

 Yes, we do have a waiting list.

-To be added to the waiting list, send in a completed registration form without payment.
+Please call the main office at 410-798-0455 to be added to the wait-list.
+Please send in a completed registration form without payment.
 Be sure to include your phone number, so we can contact you if a spot does open up.
-You can also call the camp office and speak with the registrar.
-410-798-0455 x208

 Spots only become available if another camper cancels.
 This is a rare occurrence, so we encourage you to sign up for a week that is still available.

 Do you offer a refund if I have to cancel my week of camp?